 Two reasons are often cited for this failure.

-First, manufacturers often lack the IoT skillset needed to build these systems from the ground up.
-To address this challenge, manufacturers can turn to IoT platforms or app platforms that let non-engineers develop IoT applications.
+First, organizations often lack the IoT skillset needed to build these systems from the ground up.
+To address this challenge, organizations can turn to IoT or operations platforms that let non-engineers develop IoT applications.

 A second reason IoT projects tend to fail is that they don’t achieve ROI.
-One way manufacturers address this issue is by starting small.
+One way organizations address this issue is by starting small.

 Rather than trying to completely cover your operation with sensors, pick one specific area you want to tackle.
 Once you are able to show a return on investment, you can scale up.
 Off-the-shelf IoT sensors or quick-start kits like Tulip’s Factory Kit can help you achieve this.